 How do I know if my family member’s fall could have been prevented?

-Is it worth bringing a patient fall lawsuit against the nursing home or hospital?
+Is it worth bringing a nursing home slip and fall lawsuit?

 Damage-wise, nursing home and hospital falls require significant injury to warrant the bringing of a costly malpractice claim.
 In other words, if the patient fell but was not seriously injured, our law firm would likely pass on the claim.
 The most common damages we see in facility fall lawsuits are: